Used to treat obstructive

-The surgeries typically require a stay in the hospital.
+The surgeries almost always require a stay in the hospital.

 What To Expect After Surgery

 surgery.
 Your doctor or surgeon will watch:

 Why It Is Done

 adenoids that block your airway during sleep.
-This is often the first treatment option for children, because enlarged tonsils and adenoids are usually the cause of their sleep apnea.
+This is often the first treatment choice for children.
+That's because swollen tonsils and adenoids are often the cause of their sleep apnea.

 How Well It Works

 Snoring, coughing, and

-In children, these procedures appear to be successful in treating obstructive sleep apnea 75% to 100% of the time, even if the child is
+In children, these surgeries work well to treat obstructive sleep apnea 75% to 100% of the time.
+This is true even if the child is

 (Some bleeding is expected.)